 Exclusivity is also important.
 "Many clients visiting from the Middle East want to find brands they've never seen before and often buy multiple bottles of their favorite discoveries to share with friends when they return home," Wright says.
-Xerjoff and Thameen are two fragrance brands that do very well with Middle Eastern customers, as they specialize in bold, high-quality fragrances.
+Xerjoff and Thameen are two fragrance brands that do very well with Middle Eastern customers, as both specialize in bold, high-quality fragrances.

 Of course, fragrance trends evolve over time, and Wright adds that in recent years, he's noticed Middle Eastern men and women are broadening their tastes.
 "They actually now like to wear fragrances unique to them, because so many people in Dubai or Saudi are already wearing oud-intensive scents," he says.
-Becoming more popular in the Middle Eastern market are fresh, slightly sweet florals, like Inlé by Memo Paris, a scent which Wright likens to "being caught under a tree during a summer rain."
+Becoming more popular in the Middle Eastern market are fresh, slightly sweet florals, like Inlé by Memo Paris ($260), a scent which Wright likens to "being caught under a tree during a summer rain."

 Scent Bar sees a lot of clients from Russia, a big country with a lot of diversity in perfume preferences.
 But one thing all Russians have in common is a taste for luxury.
 Wright says Russian guests tend to go either for fruity and floral or for oud.
-On the floral side, Russian perfume junkies are "completely smitten with Ex Nihilo’s Fleur Narcotique or Kilian Moonlight in Heaven," says Wright.
-And for oud, they tend to focus exclusively on decadent fragrances by Montale.
+On the floral side, Russian perfume junkies are "completely smitten with Ex Nihilo’s Fleur Narcotique ($225) or Kilian Moonlight in Heaven," says Wright.
+And as for oud, they tend to focus exclusively on decadent fragrances by Montale.

 "One overall trend we're finding with American perfume lovers is the appreciation for timeless, elegant simplicity," says Wright.
 Contemporary brands are taking a page out of the Chanel Nº5 book and updating it for a 21st-century nose.
-Byredo is one brand to deliver exactly what the current American market wants: "It captures this imagination, appearing like a brand that's been around forever with a simple, unornamented look but smelling more modern, more natural than the classical French brands," Wright describes.
+Byredo is one brand to deliver exactly what the current American market wants: "It captures this imagination, appearing like a brand that's been around forever with a simple, unornamented look but smelling more modern, more natural than the classical French brands," Wright explains.

 France, UK, and Australia

-France is the mother of the perfume industry, but according to Wright, buying patterns from France, the UK, and Australia are all starting to fall in line with the American taste.
+France is considered the motherland of the perfume industry, but according to Wright, buying patterns from France, the UK, and Australia are all starting to fall in line with the American taste.
 He explains that these markets are interested in "contemporary brands with an unfussy narrative that wear easy and lean towards clean, fresh, light but still have an element of sexiness."
 Atelier Cologne's bright, fresh fragrances are the perfect blend of French tradition and modern sensibilities.